 Creatives of Colour is our attempt at maintaining hope in the face of white supremacist oppression in the ‘Australian’ arts sector and the dire statistics that mirror these structural inequalities.
 (See for example, Diversity Arts Australia’s Shifting the Balance report.)

 Solidarity vs Erasure

-Importantly, I intend ‘Creatives of Colour’ to be a term of solidarity across a spectrum of racialized identities, bodies and lived experiences, to unite creative communities of colour in our struggles.
+*We intend ‘Creatives of Colour’ to be a term of solidarity across a spectrum of racialized identities, bodies and lived experiences, to unite creative communities of colour in our struggles.

-However, let me be clear that ‘Creatives of Colour’ is NOT intended to erase the distinct differences between the experiences of First Nations and People of Colour more broadly.
-I want to acknowledge that the struggle of First Nations people for sovereignty is a unique struggle.
+We also want to acknowledge that the struggle of First Nations people for sovereignty is a unique struggle.
 (Thank you to one of our first interviewees, Eugenia Flynn, for articulating this point so clearly.)

 "I have tried to create spaces, rather than say "You're not giving me space in your institution or your pathway".
 I'm actually trying to find another alternate space altogether.
 And this is where I do feel we're taught as artists that there is a lack and there is less.
 But I actually believe that we can create more.
 We can actually absolutely create more spaces if we choose it, if we find pathways, if we work together rather than against each other.
 I really do think we can create those pathways."